Mental Health Focus

 And she wanted to Think Big.

-Today, thanks to Peg’s guidance, our primary focus is on programs and projects addressing chronic, severe, and episodic mental illness, and improving the lives of individuals with serious mental illness (SMI).
+Today, thanks to Peg’s guidance, our primary focus is on programs and projects addressing prevention, treatment, and recovery for those living with serious mental illness (SMI).

 At Peg’s Foundation, here’s what SMI means: